sam-ys/bounceGL/README.md

 $ make
 </pre>

-make should then output a binary executable called 'bounce' inside the release directory.
+make should then output a binary executable called 'bounce'.
+An already compiled 64-bit ELF is available in the /release directory of this repository.

 --------------------------------------------------------------------------------